jlangch/venice/doc/readme/java-interop.md

 ## Dynamic Proxies

-The Venice `proxify` function wraps one or multiple Venice function with a Java Dynamic Proxy:
+The Venice `proxify` function wraps one or multiple Venice functions with a Java Dynamic Proxy:

 ```clojure